Nanchong Sichuan, China Travel Guide

 Consider engaging a local guide for insights into hidden gems.

-Allow flexibility in your schedule to stumble upon unexpected discoveries.
+Allow being flexible with your schedule to stumble upon unexpected discoveries.

 Approach interactions and photography with respect for local privacy and customs.